The Wyoming Guide to Section 8 Housing

 Can I Buy a House with a Section 8 Voucher in Wyoming?

-The voucher subsidy continues for 15 to 30 years as long as the recipient remains eligible and lives in the purchased home.
+The voucher subsidy can last 15 to 30 years if the recipient remains eligible and resides in the home.
+For more details, visit the Wyoming Community Development Authority Homeownership Program.

 What are the Public Housing Authorities in Wyoming?